PawanOsman/LangoTranslator/README.md

 **Lango Translator** is a free Translation chat bot in Facebook Messenger, it provide a free translation api.

-# How to use Lang Translator API?
+# How to use Lango Translator API?
 Lango Translator api provide you both Google Translate and Microsoft Translator api

 you can use it by sending `HTTP GET` Request to endpoints below: